-Backing away: If you’re trying to pick up your small friend and he’s backing away from you, this could be a sign that he feels threatened and uncomfortable in a way and it’s worth giving your pet some space.
-Guinea pigs are prey animals, so their instinct is to run away if they feel threatened.
+Backing away: If you’re trying to pick up your small friend and they’re backing away from you, this could be a sign that they feels threatened and uncomfortable.
+Please back away and give your pet some space.
+It’s important not to forget that guinea pigs are prey animals, so their instinct is to run away if they feel threatened.

 Freezing: If a guinea pig is startled or uncertain about something in its environment, it will stand motionless.
 Reassurance will release them from their nervous freeze.